zigmhount/SpinTool_zig/readme.md

 * a2jmidid to access midi controller
 * Carla to save connections

-### Windows
+### Windows / other OS

-I still have to decide if produce a Windows setup package too
+I still have to decide if produce different OS setup packages too

 ## Installation